LazyDuchess/TS2Hook/README.md

 ## Structure
 * `CustomCheat` - Contains an .asi plugin that adds custom cheats to the in-game console.
 * `CustomInteraction` - Contains an .asi plugin that adds a custom interaction globally.
 Requires **"Downloads/ld_TS2Hook_CustomInteraction.package"**
 * `TS2Hook` - Code for the main DLL, all plugins in this project depend on it.
-Compiled .dll goes into the same place as your Sims2EP9.exe file.
+Compiled .dll goes into the same place as your **Sims2EP9.exe** file.
 * `Downloads` - Packages with custom objects to test TS2Hook functionality.
 * `TestScript` - Messy script to test TS2Hook functionality, mostly random notes, code snippets and experiments.
 Not included in the Solution by default.
 * `D3DHook` - [Universal D3D Hooking Library](https://www.unknowncheats.me/forum/direct3d/335041-universal-d3d-hooking-library.html) used to hook into the renderer to display text and run code every frame.

+# Installation

+**TS2Hook.dll** goes into your Mansion & Garden TSBin folder.
+If you use Sims2RPC, the .asi files should be put into your **"TSBin/mods"** folder.
+If you use the [Ultimate ASI Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader/releases), they should be placed in TSBin alongside **TS2Hook.dll**

+The .package files in downloads go in your **"Documents/EA Games/The Sims 2/Downloads"** folder.

 # Creating a Script using Visual Studio